apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 ## Apache Jackrabbit News
+#### September 9th, 2016: Apache Jackrabbit 2.10.4 released
+Apache Jackrabbit 2.10.4 is a patch release that contains fixes and improvements over the previous 2.10.x release.
+See the [downloads](downloads.html#v2.10) page for more details.

 #### September 5th, 2016: Apache Jackrabbit 2.12.4 released
 Apache Jackrabbit 2.12.4 is a patch release that contains fixes and improvements over the previous 2.12.x release.
 See the